centreon/centreon-archived/doc/en/a_propos/index.rst

-Beyond configuration concepts that are the most advanced in the Nagios ecosystem , Centreon provides many features such as consultation of services state of monitored equipment, metrology, reporting, access to monitoring events, users advanced management via access control lists (ACLs), etc.
+Beyond configuration concepts that are the most advanced in the Nagios ecosystem , Centreon provides many features such as consultation of services state of monitored equipment, meteorology, reporting, access to monitoring events, users advanced management via access control lists (ACLs), etc.

-Additional extensions from the community and Centreonr also expand the functions.
+Additional extensions from the community and Centreon also expand the functions.
 Found for example a BI tool, the mapping and many API for interacting with Centreon as automated configuration management.